e-rk/speedtools/README.md

 problems during the installation step with `pip`, because the built-in python is unable to import packages from the user site directory.
 Newer Blender versions don't have this problem.

-1. Create new empty Blender project and save it
+1. Create new empty Blender project
-   > **Warning**: Not saving the project may cause errors during import.
-The importer saves all texture images to `<project-dir>/images` directory.
 2. Open the __Scripting__ tab
 3. Copy-paste the following two commands into the Blender console:
    ```